Owning a Pet in France: Vets, Vaccinations, and Responsibilities

 Many people are pet lovers, and often, moving to France brings with it a little more open space.
 Perhaps you are bringing your beloved pet with you, or perhaps you are tempted to expand your family by rehoming a dog or cat in France.
 So, what are the basics of pet ownership in France?

-Bringing a dog, cat or ferret from the UK to France requires an Animal Health Certificate issued by an “Official Vet”.
+Bringing a dog, cat or ferret from a non-EU country to France requires an Animal Health Certificate issued by an “Official Vet”.
 You will need to do this no more than ten days before you travel.
-Take details of the date your pet received its microchip and your pet’s vaccination details.
-All dogs and cats entering France must be identified by a microchip or a tattoo (an older practice) and be rabies free.
+All dogs and cats entering France must be identified by a microchip or a tattoo (an older practice) and be vaccinated against rabies.